 “Purple Rain” is what I call the sheeting of colors produced by this glaze combination.
 I start with a purple matte glaze that I make, dipping the entire vase.
 Once the glaze has dried, I dip again into a red gold glaze, but only the neck and the loops.
 I also daub some of the red gold with a round paint brush here and there over the body of the pot.
 Lastly, I dip about 1/2 of the neck in a copper green glaze that I make.
 Stand back and wait for spring!
 The colors that emerge are somewhat unique to each firing.
 I see some blue and red and rust in there.

-Decorate your home with Purple Rain Vase as a stand alone piece, or, fill with your favorite long-stem flowers.
-Simply drop a handful of your favorite flowers in and let the neck gather the arrangement naturally.
+Purple Rain Vase will add interest and grace to any home decor.
+Fill with your favorite flowers.
+Simply drop a fistful of your favorite flowers in and let the neck gather the arrangement naturally.
 Or create a more complex arrangement.
+Display without flowers too.
 Makes a great wedding, anniversary, house warming, or anytime gift!

 Fired to 2200 degrees F. Yes, it is water tight.
-Create a robust floral arrangement along the curved linear line.
 Holds flowers quite well.
 Sits flat and is stable.